What is a Small Company? – Meaning & Explanation Under Companies Act, 2013

 (ii) Turnover which does not exceed INR 2 Crore or such higher amount which may be prescribed by the Government, but shall not be more than INR 100 Crores, as per the profit and loss account pertaining to the immediately preceding financial year.

-The Central Government vide Notification GSR 92(E) dates 01st February 2021 amended the Companies (Specification of Definitions Details) Rules, 2014 which came into force on 1st day of April 2021 by adding a new clause (t) in Rule 2(1);
+The Central Government vide Notification GSR 92(E) dated 01st February 2021 amended the Companies (Specification of Definitions Details) Rules, 2014 which came into force on 1st April 2021, by adding a new clause (t) in Rule 2(1);

-“(t) For the purposes of sub-clause (i) and sub-clause (ii) of clause (85) of section 2 of the Act, paid-up capital and turnover of the small company shall not exceed rupees two crores (INR 2 Crore) and rupees twenty crores (INR 20 Crore) respectively.”
+“(t) For sub-clause (i) and sub-clause (ii) of clause (85) of section 2 of the Act, paid-up capital and turnover of the small company shall not exceed rupees two crores (INR 2 Crore) and rupees twenty crores (INR 20 Crore) respectively.”

 (i) the paid-up share capital of a small company shall not exceed INR 2 Crore, and

 Along with the above-stated conditions pertaining to the paid-up share capital and turnover, for becoming a small company the following shall also be considered.
-A company shall not be considered a small company if it is:
+A company shall not be regarded as a small company if it is:

 (i) a public company,